-Health care facilities, especially, with a no exemption policy may indirectly reduce the next generation of the health care workers who are not in compliance and further compromise the looming shortage of employees in these occupations.
-Termination of employees for not receiving a mandatory vaccine has been upheld in the courts.2 Mandatory vaccination must also be examined from the perspective of health workers having direct contact with populations at risk for infection or death in health care settings.
+Additionally, health care facilities with a no-exemption policy may indirectly reduce the next generation of workers who are not in compliance, further exacerbating the looming shortage of employees in health care occupations.
+The termination of employees for not receiving a mandatory vaccine has been upheld in the courts.Mandatory vaccination must also be examined from the perspective of health care workers having direct contact with populations at risk of infection or death in health care settings.

+From a deontological standpoint, prudent individuals should abide by their duties when making an ethical decision.
 Health care workers have a fiduciary responsibility to prevent harm to their patients when precautions are available to prevent the transmission of disease.
-Utilitarianism recommends that individuals should be vaccinated to prevent the spread of the disease as it is the result that will bring about the greatest amount of good for the largest number of people.
+From a utilitarian viewpoint, individuals should be vaccinated to prevent the spread of disease as that would bring about the greatest amount of good for the largest number of people.

 Requiring all health care workers to be vaccinated reduces the transmission of COVID-19 to patients, decreasing disease spread as well as maintaining the capacity of the health care delivery system during the pandemic.